-In XML, a uniform resource identifier (URI) that provides a unique name to associate with all the elements and type definitions in a schema.
+In XML and XQuery, a uniform resource identifier (URI) that provides a unique name to associate with the element, attribute, and type definitions in an XML schema, or with the names of elements, attributes, types, functions, and errors in XQuery expressions.

 XML instance documents, XML Schemas, and message definitions can make use of namespaces.